wavefrontHQ/docs/pages/doc/alerts_manage.md

 To view alert details, click the chart icon in the State column in the Alerts browser.
 * If the alert is in FIRING state, the Alert Viewer displays
-* If the alert is not in FIRING state, chart displays with these queries:
+* If the alert is not in FIRING state, a chart displays with these queries:

 - **&lt;Alert name&gt;** - the alert's Display Expression, if there is one.
 Otherwise, the alert condition.
 - **Past Firings** - an [events() query](events_queries.html) that shows past firings of the alert.

-For example, for the alert shown above, the chart displays:
+For example, for the alert shown above, the chart looks like this:

 ![Alert queries](images/v2_alert_queries.png)